munawarb/Three-D-Velocity/README.md

 I decided to make TDV available as open source for two reasons.
 First, I feel that people can learn from what it has to offer.
 There is full support for flight controllers in this game, along with many other things that developers can benefit from.
 Second, flying a jet at mach-2 is a unique experience for blind people, and now that the company no longer exists, this is my best option to get TDV to people who will enjoy it.

+#### Doante
+This project is open source, so it'll remain free.
+If you'd like to show your support for it, [please consider donating!](http://paypal.me/munawarb)

 #### Features
 Three-D Velocity is a real-time fighter jet simulation designed for blind and visually impaired people.
 Your craft is designed to get you out of the tightest of situations, provided that you are  willing to try daring maneuvers.
 Your jet is able to go at a top airspeed of mach 2, and is equipped with afterburner jets to give you that extra boost in speed that can mean the difference between a success or a bust.